Ayush-Patel15/GuessTheMovie/README.md

 ```bash
 pip install -r requirements.txt
 ```

+- Get an api_key after registering to the above website, and place it in `get_movie.py` file under the "api_key" value.

 - You are ready to play.
 Run the `main.py` file from `src` to play.